betrusted-io/xous-book/src/ch09-01-basis.md

 The `SpaceUpdate` records are interpreted sequentially, from the lowest address to the highest address encountered.
 Only the latest record matters.
 Thus, a single page could be allocated, de-allocated, and re-allocated in sequence, and that journal of events would be written to the `SpaceUpdate` record.

 When the `SpaceUpdate` record fills up the FSCB area (or it bumps into the existing FSCB), the records are automatically compacted; the FSCB is reduced by any allocated space at that time, the `SpaceUpdate` area is cleared, and a new random location is picked for the FSCB to wear-level the FSCB area.
 This all happens without user intervention or awareness, except for the fact that the triggering operation might take a bit longer than usual.

+Note that the `SpaceUpdate` journal does leak information about the most recent few hundred block allocations.
+While it is periodically flushed, this leakage could leave a "paper trail" about the allocation of blocks that can lead to a loss of deniability.
+In order to counter this, a user can manually run `pddb flush` to flush the journal.
+This doesn't require enumerating any Bases, because this only clears a journal of operations on known free spcae, and does not attempt to allocate any new free space.
+Note: there is a patch slated for v0.9.10 that automatically calls flush once every 24 hours of uptime.

 ## Physical Layout